AFraderaSola/HugoWebsite/content/project/RBPyeast/index.md

 ### Conclusion

-All these data analysis and network building are created with a particular goal in mind: **serve as a resource**.
-We point out which **nodes are novel** (non reported at BioGRID) and whether they are **classified as RBPs or not**.
-Additionally we pointed out potential functional associations with our **function-based** networks.
-Following the **guilt-by-association** principle, if a node is concurrently associated with other nodes and hubs that are participating, for instance, in splicing pathways you are likely involved in splicing.
-Thus this can be used as a starting point  for **in-depth functional characterization**.
-To facilitate it, I constructed a user-friendly **shiny app** [https://butterlab.imb-mainz.de/RINE/](https://butterlab.imb-mainz.de/RINE/) were all the networks can be explored.
-With this, I hope that data becomes **accessible** and **RNA research labs** are able to deepen the RBP research field.
+The purpose of all the data analysis and network building in this project is to create a **valuable resource**.
+We identified which **nodes are novel**, meaning they have not been reported in the BioGRID database, and whether they are classified as RBPs or not.
+Additionally, we identified potential functional associations with our **function-based** networks.
+Following the **guilt-by-association** principle, if a node is associated with other nodes and hubs that participate in splicing pathways, for example, it is likely involved in splicing.
+This can serve as a starting point for **in-depth functional characterization**.
+To facilitate this, I developed a user-friendly **shiny app**, available at [https://butterlab.imb-mainz.de/RINE/](https://butterlab.imb-mainz.de/RINE/), where all the networks can be explored.
+I hope this app makes the data **accessible** and enables **RNA research labs** to deepen their understanding of the RBP research field.